NUInnovation/creepster/README.md

-# Creepster
+# Fetch (formerly Creepster)
 ### We Know Who You Are

-## What is Creepster?
+## What is Fetch?
-Creepster is an simple tool that takes a person's name and searches various social media and websites to find as much information on the person as possible.
+Fetch is an simple tool that takes a person's name and searches various social media and websites to find as much information on the person as possible.
 This can range from their address to which causes they publicly support.
-The purpose of Creepster is to make people aware of how much information they reveal about themselves online.
+The purpose of Fetch is to make people aware of how much information they reveal about themselves online.

-#### Currently Creepster searches:
+#### Currently Fetch searches:
 * Twitter
 * Instagram
 * Spotify